Bedbugs and scabies are parasites that’ll bite and prey on humans. So, what are the differences between scabies vs. bed bugs – and how to kill them?

 Bedbugs bites swell up because as it feeds, it injects saliva that numbs the area so as it can feed undisturbed.

 Given their larger bodies, bedbug bites, therefore, will appear larger.
-Scabies mites, on the other hand, start by laying eggs inside our skin then dig in, leaving behind a small dry spot.
+On the other hand, scabies mites start by laying eggs inside our skin then dig in, leaving behind a small dry spot.

-The spot is much smaller compared to a bedbug bite; however, the line that the mite leaves behind is longer.
-Scabies bites are less raised than bedbug bites; this is due to the histamine that swells the bite.
+The spot is much smaller than a bedbug bite; however, the line that the mite leaves behind is longer.
+Scabies bites are less raised than bedbug bites due to the histamine that swells the bite.

 2. Where they bite.